 Finally, this unit will be shipped flat-packed in heavy-duty boxes, and the company promises it will last for a lifetime.

 JamRacks was founded in 2001 by Jeff Baker in New York City, New York.
 Today the company headquarters is located in Jersey City, New Jersey, USA.

 Official website: jamracks.com

 JamRacks is featured in other top brand articles at My New Microphone.
 Check out these articles here!

 Bob Schulter founded middle Atlantic Products in 1979 to bring solutions to a growing Audio and Video industry.
 Because of its meteoric rise in the Fairfield, NJ area, the company drew attention from the now parent company Legrand which acquired it in 2011.

-This merge granted MAP a new worldwide market where its ground-breaking products were welcomed with high praise.
+This merger granted MAP a new worldwide market where its ground-breaking products were welcomed with high praise.
 This led to a new, bigger budget to continue developing the brand and its possibilities.

 Nowadays, Middle Atlantic Products is a synonym of fearless innovation, state-of-the-art solutions, reliability, and an obsessive dedication to detail.
 You can’t go wrong buying your next rack from them.

 Notable studio equipment rack: SRK Series 12U Angled Over 16U Vertical (link to check the price at Sweetwater)

 For those searching for a no-frills approach to their rack furniture but with a need for high capacity, this rack by MAP product could be exactly what they were looking for.